openstack-archive/fuel-library/deployment/puppet/openstack/README.md

 ### Network:

-  Each of the machines running the Openstack services should have a minimum of 2 NICS.
+  Each of the machines running the OpenStack services should have a minimum of 2 NICS.

   * One for the public/internal network